Published and Effective as of January 5, 2026.

 5.2 Prohibited Uses

 Customer must not use the Service with Prohibited Data or for High-Risk Activities.
-Customer acknowledges that the Service is not intended to meet any legal obligations for these uses, including HIPAA requirements, and that Picflow is not a Business Associate as defined under HIPAA.
-Notwithstanding anything else in this Agreement, Picflow has no liability for Prohibited Data or use of the Service for High-Risk Activities.
+The Service is not designed for use with regulated or high-risk data/workloads, and Picflow has no liability for Customer’s use of the Service with Prohibited Data or for High-Risk Activities.

 5.3 Individual User Account Takeover